“Of the war’s more than 22 million casualties, a staggering 11,000 were killed or wounded during that last morning of fighting.”

 Private First Class Augustin-Joseph Trébuchon was the last Frenchman to die in action during the so-called War to End All Wars.
 With the cease-fire only 15 minutes away, the former shepherd and 1914 volunteer was making for the Allied lines along the Meuse River clutching what he believed was a vital communiqué.
 At precisely 10:45, a sniper’s bullet rang out killing the 40-year-old Trébuchon instantly.
 The message he carried read: “Muster at 11:30 for food.”
 More than 90 other men from the same unit died that morning in heavy fighting.
 It’s unclear how many Germans perished in the action.

 Just moments before 11 a.m., a 25-year-old Canadian infantryman from Moose Jaw, Saskatchewan named George Price was shot dead while chasing a section of retreating Germans through the streets of the Belgian town of Ville-Sure-Haine.
-After briefly taking cover in a small dwelling, the young private darted out into the street in hot pursuit of the enemy and was struck in the chest by a rifle round.
+After briefly taking cover in a small cottage, the young private darted out into the road in hot pursuit of the enemy and was struck in the chest by a rifle round.
 It was 10:58 a.m.

 In all, more than 4,000 Germans also became casualties in the war’s final morning.
 There seems to be no clear indication of which of them was the last to fall.
 Some speculate that it might have been a lieutenant by the name of Tomas.
 According to one account, the young officer was struck down in a hail of gunfire by U.S. troops several minutes after the truce while attempting a parlay.
-His killers were supposedly unaware that it was passed 11 a.m.
+His killers were supposedly unaware that it was after 11 a.m.

 Misery Without End